-Whilst women are renowned for investing significant time and money into their appearance, our research found that it is in fact men who are the vainer sex.
+Women are renowned for investing significant time and money into their appearance.
+Our research found that it is in fact men who are the vainer sex.

-avaj.co.uk study back in 2014, revealed men look at their reflection 23 times a day, whilst women did so 16 times per day.
-Women are still using more skincare products than men, but men are catching up and are using more men’s moisturisers than ever before.
+avaj’s study in 2014, revealed men look at their reflection 23 times, whilst women did so 16 times per day.
+Women still use more skincare products than men, but men are catching up and using more moisturisers than ever before.

-Men confessed to ‘mainly’ looking at their appearance to admire themselves and the body parts they like the most.
-This is in direct contrast to women, the majority of whom said they mainly looked at their appearance for reassurance that they look OK (for example, that their make-up is in place).
-Women also mainly focussed time spent in front of the mirror on looking at the body parts they are the most self-conscious about.
+Men confessed to looking at their appearance to admire themselves and the body parts they like the most.
+This is in direct contrast to women.
+The majority of women said they looked at their appearance for reassurance that they looked OK (for example, that their make-up is in place).
+Women also focussed time in front of the mirror looking at the body parts they are the most self-conscious about.

 On average men spent 10 minutes per day looking at their reflection which amounts to almost six and a half days per year.
 11% of male respondents confessed to mirror gazing over 30 times a day.

-Dominating the list of body parts men were most happy with was arms (76%), followed by legs (54%), smile (49%), eyes (43%), and hair (38%) hence why body moisturising products are on the increase as skin looks and feels better when hydrated.
+Dominating the list of body parts men are most happy with.
+Arms (76%), followed by legs (54%), smile (49%), eyes (43%), and hair (38%).
+Hence why body moisturising products are on the increase as skin looks and feels better when hydrated.

-The survey also found a third of men (34%), had used a female friend or family member’s skincare products at least once, whilst one in 10 (9%) said they used skincare products targeted at women regularly.
-Although men do prefer skincare aimed at the male market mainly because of the masculine fragrances used in men’s skincare products rather than the flowery fragrances for women.
+The survey also found a third of men (34%), had used a female friend or family member’s skincare products at least once.
+One in 10 (9%) said they used skincare products targeted at women regularly.
+Although men do prefer skincare aimed at the male market.
+Mainly because of the masculine fragrances used in men’s skincare products rather than the flowery fragrances for women.

 Two thirds of men (67%) revealed they had 3 or more men’s skincare products, suggesting that men no longer wish to grow old gracefully